slackboxster/slackboxster.github.io/git/build-your-own-vcs.md

 * If the above checks pass, initialize the repository.
 * create a directory called `.repo` inside the target directory.
 This is where the code will be saved, and where we will also keep other vcs files that help us manage the saved code.
 * inside your `.repo` directory, create a directory called `refs`.
 This will come in handy later.
-* inside your `.repo/refs` directory, create a directory called `branches` and another one called `tags`.
-These will come in handy later.
+* inside your `.repo/refs` directory, create a directory called `tags`.
+This will come in handy later.
 * inside your `.repo` directory, create a directory called `snapshots`.
 This will store the code.

 ## Saving code